Ruth L. Kirschstein National Research Service Award (NRSA) for Individual Predoctoral Fellows (F31)

-The purpose of the NCI F31 award is to support promising doctoral candidates who will be performing dissertation research and training for a PhD degree in a scientific health-related field relevant to the mission of the NCI during the tenure of the award.
-Applicants are encouraged to submit applications during the first three years of doctoral training to ensure that at least one year of dissertation-stage research training will remain at the time of award.
+The NCI Ruth L. Kirschstein NRSA for Individual Predoctoral Fellows (F31) Award supports promising doctoral candidates who will perform dissertation research and training for a PhD degree in a scientific health-related field relevant to the mission of the NCI during the tenure of the award.
+NCI encourages applicants to submit applications during the first three years of doctoral training to ensure that at least one year of dissertation-stage research training will remain at the time of award.

 |Degree/Academic Appointment||Predoctoral Fellows|